 The technology which is meant to create and support the connected vehicle ecosystem is more advanced than ever before, resulting in potentially higher benefits.
 What is interesting is the fact that the way motor vehicles are made, bought, and driven is significantly affecting mobile.
 However, this is not necessarily a bad thing.
 How exactly the connected car industry will affect the way we use our mobile devices is not a mystery.
 Here are some possible scenarios.

 If you use your smartphone while driving, do not threat because you are not the only one.
 Mobile phone use while driving is pretty common.
-In Canada, for instance, provinces have some sort of cell phone/distracted driving law to prevent such behaviour.
+In Canada, for instance, provinces have some sort of cell phone/distracted driving law to prevent such behavior.
 Using your smartphone on the road is possible if you install a car phone holder.
 The cell phone is at an arm’s reach, so you can make calls or see incoming text messages.
 However, if you focus all your attention on the phone, you will not be able to see the dangers on the road.
 It is a good thing that smartphones now come with built-in features that protect the driver.

 Let us take an example.
 Are you familiar with Apple’s Do Not Disturb while Driving?
 It is a feature that identifies when you are driving and, consequently, changes your phone’s settings.
 When Do Not Disturb is active, you do not receive certain phone calls and texts, and there is no question of alerts from applications.
 It is like a driver safety monitoring system that offers protection while driving.
 In the future, all smartphones will have safety features and apps that help drivers concentrate on the road.
 They will silence calls, messages, alerts, and notifications to make the driver’s life easier.